Osama Hamdy, M.D., Ph.D., F.A.C.E.

 Dr. Hamdy studies the cardiovascular benefits of short and long term weight reduction in obese individuals with and without type 2 diabetes.
 He also studies the role of body fat distribution in initiation and acceleration of cardiometabolic complications of obesity.
 His clinical research also evaluates the effect of weight reduction on circulating cytokines and body fact distribution.
 Dr. Hamdy and colleagues' research led to the first discovery that obese adults who lost 7 percent of their initial weight had significant improvement in their vascular endothelial function.
 This improvement may eventually prevent the progression of atherosclerosis and the subsequent risk of coronary artery disease and stroke.

-Osama Hamdy, MD, PhD, FACE is the Medical Director of the Obesity Clinical Program, at Joslin Clinic.
-He is Clinical Investigator and attending adult Endocrinologist at Joslin Diabetes Center and Assistant Professor of Medicine at Harvard Medical School.
+Osama Hamdy, MD, PhD, FACE is the Medical Director of the Obesity Clinical Program, at Joslin Clinic and Director of the Inpatient Diabetes Program.
+He is Clinical Investigator and senior adult Endocrinologist at Joslin Diabetes Center and Assistant Professor of Medicine at Harvard Medical School.